a1fred/cryptoportfolio/README.md

 * Automatically find all tokens on ethereum or stellar wallets
 * Show your owned balance from shared wallet by settings percent-owned
 * Simple api easy to use as library in your project
-* Coins and tokens information from [https://coinmarketcap.com/](https://coinmarketcap.com/)
+* Coins and tokens information from [https://coinmarketcap.com/](https://coinmarketcap.com/) or [https://www.cryptocompare.com/](https://www.cryptocompare.com/)

 ### Supported wallets:
 Cryptoportfolio can show your coins from wallets and mining pools.